gierschv/node-ovh-pca/README.md

 To stop it, type this in another shell: fusermount -u ~/mnt or umount ~/mnt
 ```

-In an another terminal, list your sessions (presented as folder named with the session name and a symlink named with the session identifier):
+In an another terminal, list your sessions:

 ```bash
 $ ls -l ~/mnt